-Coronavirus disease 2019 (COVID-19) is a disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) that was first detected in China in December 2019.
-Brazil confirmed the first cases in February 26, 2020, in a patient returning from Italy.
+Coronavirus disease (COVID-19) pandemic is caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), a virus with zoonotic origins that was first detected in China in December 2019.
+Brazil confirmed the first cases on February 26, 2020, in a patient returning from Italy.

-As the number of imported SARS-CoV-2 cases is on the rise in Brazil, we use incidence and historical air travel data to estimate the most important routes of importation into the country.
+Early in March 2020, as the number of imported SARS-CoV-2 cases was on the rise in Brazil, we use incidence and historical air travel data to estimate the most important routes of importation into the country.

 Between February and March 2019, Brazil received 841,302 international passengers in a total of 84 cities across the country (Figure 1).
 São Paulo, the largest city in the country, was the final destination of nearly half (46.1%) of the passengers arriving in Brazil, followed by Rio de Janeiro (21%) and Belo Horizonte (4.1%).
 More than half of the international passengers started their journey in the USA (50.8%) followed by France (7.9%) and Italy (7.5%).
 The air-travel routes to airports in Brazil with most passengers were USA-São Paulo (23.3%), USA-Rio de Janeiro (9.8%) and Italy-São Paulo (3.4%).